suasuasuasuasua/Paralander/docs/_posts/2024-02-12-first_post.md

 ---
 layout: post
-title: first post
+title: First dev post of paralander
-subtitle: first
+subtitle: fly through the mountains!
 tags: [dev]
 author: James Vongphasouk
 ---

-# First Post

 This is the first post of the blog.
 Welcome to the JUNGLE